wwwouaiebe/leaflet.TravelNotes/src/README.md

 Seems to be simple, but remember that there are quite 200 event listeners in the app.

+## Context menus

+Some user actions are displaying a context menu.
+In that case the action is stopped till the user select something in the context menu and then the action selected in the context menu executed.

+All the context menus are derived from the __BaseContextMenu__ class and are based on the Promise API.

+## Dialogs

+In the same way, somme user action are displaying a dialog.
+The action is suspended till the user click on the ok button and then restarted.

+All dialogs are derived from the __BaseDialog__ class and are also based on the Promise API.

 ## Loading of the application

 When the html page is loaded, some global objects are build (see in the technical documentation Global with name starting with __the...__).

 Then the __AppLoader.loadApp ( )__ method is called from the file main.js.
-This method will first load from the server all the json and csv files with the application configutation.
+This method will first load all the json and csv files with the application configutation from the server.

 When the configuration is completely lauched, the method call:
 - the __TravelNotes.addReadOnlyMap ( )__ method when a travel file name is given in the parameters of the url